topliceanu/sum/Readme.md

 		'emphasise': ['magic'] // forces sum.js to include in the summary the centences that contain the words specified by `emphasise` param.
 	});

 Running tests
 =============
 Run /tests/specrunner.html in your favourite browser.
 Run node.js test with the command

 TODO
 ====
 1. add tests to verify the correctness of the actual output
 2. currenty the output does not preserve the ending chars of the original sentences
-3. make the lib more plugable:
-- allow plugin of custom algorithms
+3. make the lib more plugable, e.g allow plugin of custom algorithms, string cleaning rutines, etc.
-- better control for the length of the summary, by words, by letters
+4. better control for the length of the summary, by words, by letters
-4. make it work in the browser!
-Tests are already in the

 Licence
 =======